 Fuller Theological Seminary complies with Arizona law in recognizing restraining orders or no contact orders.
-Any person who obtains an order of protection from Arizona should provide a copy to the regional campus assistant director who in turn will contact either the Executive Director of the Office of Student Concerns if a student is involved, or the Executive Director of the Office of Human Resources if a student is not involved.
-A complainant may then meet with the applicable Title IX & Discrimination Officer (by phone, skype, or equivalent), and in consultation with Campus Safety and the regional campus director if appropriate, develop a Safety Action Plan, which is a plan for the local regional campus, security or law enforcement, and the victim to reduce risk of harm while on campus or coming and going from campus.
+Any person who obtains an order of protection from Arizona should provide a copy to the Fuller Arizona Assistant Director or the MFT Program Director, who in turn will contact either the Executive Director of Student Concerns if a student is involved, or the Executive Director of the Office of Human Resources if a student is not involved.
+A complainant may then meet with the applicable Title IX & Discrimination Officer (by phone, skype, or equivalent), and in consultation with Campus Safety and the regional campus office manager or MFT Program Director, if appropriate, develop a Safety Action Plan.
+A Safety Action Plan is a plan for the local regional campus, security or law enforcement, and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to: Staff safety escorts, special parking arrangements, changing classroom location, or allowing a student to complete assignments from home, etc.) The seminary cannot apply for a legal order of protection from the applicable jurisdiction, aka: Restraining order or Emergency Protective Order, which is issued by a law enforcement agency or court of law for a faculty, staff, or student.
-The assistant director of the regional campus in cooperation with the Department of Campus Safety, Pasadena main campus, may assist a Fuller community member by directing them to the appropriate agency for assistance.
+The Assistant Director or MFT Program Director, in cooperation with the Department of Campus Safety at the Pasadena campus, may assist a Fuller community member by directing them to the appropriate agency for assistance.